Bachelor’s degree classes & curriculum details

-What jobs can I get with a bachelor’s in computer networking?
+What jobs can I get with a bachelor’s degree in computer networking?

-According to the Bureau of Labor Statistics, employment of Computer Network Architects is expected to rise 5% from 2018-2028.
+According to the Bureau of Labor Statistics, employment of Computer and Information Systems Managers is expected to rise 11% from 2020-2030.*

 Now is an excellent time to earn a bachelor’s degree and best compete for jobs in an industry projected for growth.

 How can I advance my career?
 In the fast-moving IT field, there are many possibilities for advancement.
 Enroll in our bachelor’s degree program and earn up to 12 dual credits towards a Master of Business Administration (MBA) with a concentration(s) of your choosing based on your career direction.

 As technology becomes an integral part of everyday business, IT professionals with deep experience in computer networking are best equipped to handle the latest developments in a fast-evolving industry.

 Computer networking professionals often work in a challenging, fast-paced environment.
 However, many IT jobs offer competitive compensation based on the education, skills, and traits needed to succeed in the field.
 Possible jobs in computer networking may include: